-- it is important to minimise the likelihood of future conduct through an undertaking or the implementation of a compliance program - other remedies such as corrective advertising or changed practices are required, or - action is required to deliver affected party or consumer redress such as by refunds.
+- it is important to minimise the likelihood of future conduct through an undertaking or the implementation of a compliance program - other remedies such as corrective advertising or changed practices are required, and - action is required, to deliver affected party or consumer redress such as by refunds.

-Where the ACCC considers an infringement notice (or notices) to be appropriate as part of the resolution but insufficient to address one or more of these additional factors the ACCC may seek a court-enforceable undertaking in addition to issuing an infringement notice.
+Where the ACCC considers an infringement notice (or notices) to be appropriate as part of the resolution but insufficient to address these additional factors, rather than going to court the ACCC may seek a court-enforceable undertaking in addition to issuing an infringement notice.

 The ACCC cannot compel a business either to pay an infringement notice penalty or to provide it with an undertaking.
-Where the ACCC considers that both remedies are appropriate for the resolution of a matter, it will approach the business indicating the package of remedies it will accept to resolve the matter without proceeding to court.
+Where the ACCC considers that both remedies are appropriate for the resolution for a matter, it will approach the business indicating the package of remedies it will accept to resolve the matter.
 It is up to each business to decide whether it will offer an undertaking and pay the infringement notice penalty.
-Where a business declines to resolve a matter in this manner, the ACCC is likely to consider other enforcement options including court proceedings.
+Where businesses decline to resolve a matter in this manner, the ACCC is likely to consider other enforcement options including court proceedings.